 The community maintains three active branches:

-- master: available for development of new functionality, documentation improvements and bug fixes
+main development branch (main): available for development of new functionality, documentation improvements and bug fixes

-stable: bug fixes and back-port of new functionality that do not affect the GeoServer API or significantly affect stability.
+stable: bug fixes and backport of new functionality that do not affect the GeoServer API or significantly affect stability.

 maintenance: bug fixes

-- Month -6: master open for development
+Month -6: main development branch open for development

-- Month 1: (start of month): release candidate is made on new branch
+Month -1: month: release candidate is made on new branch

 Month 3: stable release